mbr/flask-arrest/docs/content-negotiation.rst

 Outgoing content
 ----------------

-Flask-arrest does not alter response automatically, but provides facilities to do so.
+Flask-arrest does not alter responses automatically, but provides facilities to do so.
 These are concentrated in the following two helper functions:

 .. autofunction:: flask_arrest.helpers.get_best_mimetype